juliesymons/juliesymons.github.io/userGPUOperators/index.md

 ## Cog Primitives

-Cog primitives in GPUOperators provide:
+Cog primitives in `GPUOperator`s provide:

 1. Optional mechanisms for defining thread allocation and grouping.
 2. Constants that describe the shapes and sizes of tensor fields.